-APPENDIX A - Example Letter for Requesting a Dependent Listing for the PPI PVC Generic Range Formulation
+Appendix A - Example Listing Request(s) for the PPI PVC Generic Range Formulation

-\\The request template is available on the PPI HSB web page.
+The request template is available on the PPI HSB web page.

-APPENDIX B

-PMD Test Procedures & References for the Evaluation of Calcium Carbonate
+Appendix B - PMD Test Procedures & References for the Evaluation of Calcium Carbonate

 PMD-1: Calcium Carbonate Analysis: Acceptable data is generated when using EDTA titration procedures as per ASTM-C25 or equivalent, or as listed in the assay procedures of the current edition of Food Chemicals Codex for Limestone, Ground.